edifierxuhao/A-B-testing/README.md

 I followed the project instraction step by step to calculate probablilty, set the null hypothese, ran an A-B test, visualization result .

 ## License
-The datasets and steps are all from Udacity.
+This project is Hao Xu's Udacity Nanodegree project.
+The datasets and instractions are all from udacity.